jeremenichelli/jabiru/README.md

 ### Install

-Add the distribution script to your project.
+Add the distribution file to your project, it weights only **557 bytes** minified and gzipped.

 ```
 <script src="/scripts/jabiru.min.js"></script>